What is black pepper?

-In addition, black pepper is a rich source of manganese, iron, potassium, vitamin C, vitamin K and dietary fiber.
+In addition, black pepper is a rich source of manganese, iron, potassium, vitamin C, vitamin K, and dietary fiber.
 It can stimulate neural pathways in the brain, boosting neurological health and reducing cognitive malfunction and memory impairment.

 One of the most beneficial effects of black pepper is that it enhances bioavailability.
 In other words, it helps your body to more efficiently transport and absorb other healthy foods that you consume, making those nutrients more accessible and available to your system as a whole.

 You can add a noticeable bite to a culinary creation by grinding fresh black pepper over the dish as you near the end of its cook time.
 Knowing how to use black pepper to your advantage can give you a simple way to change the flavor of a wide variety of dishes.
-When you grind fresh black pepper over your dish toward the end of cooking, the bite that you create doesn’t give your food a “peppery” taste; instead, you’re giving it a nice kick that is understated, yet flavorful and earthy with a hint of spiciness.
+When you grind fresh black pepper over your dish toward the end of cooking, the bite you create doesn’t give your food a “peppery” taste; instead, you’re giving it a nice kick that is understated yet flavorful and earthy with a hint of spiciness.

 Some dishes take full advantage of the incredible flavor profile of black pepper.
 For example, there are amazing steak rubs that can be created using black pepper as the primary ingredient.
-The resulting steaks you fire up on the grill will embody every nuance black pepper has to offer, from the earthy taste that mixes so well with smoky flavors of a charcoal grill to the pungent spiciness that leaves that invigorating, peppery feel on your tongue.
+The resulting steaks you fire up on the grill will embody every nuance black pepper has to offer, from the earthy taste that mixes so well with the smoky flavors of a charcoal grill to the pungent spiciness that leaves that invigorating, peppery feel on your tongue.

 Venison steaks are particularly delicious when black pepper is used during cooking, as the somewhat sweet flavor of this meat is perfectly complemented by the pungent and woody tones of the pepper.